Nadine2016/knative/deploy.md

 ### Deploying an application from CLI
 {: #deploy-app-cli}

-Deploy your application from the CLI with the `coligo application create` command.
+Deploy your application from the CLI with the `ibmcloud coligo application create` command.
 {: shortdesc}

 ```